microsoft/Windows-driver-samples/usb/ufxclientsample/README.md

 ---
 topic: sample
-description: Demonstrates how to create a Windows USB function controller driver using the USB function class extension driver (UFX).
+description: "Demonstrates how to create a Windows USB function controller driver using the USB function class extension driver (UFX)."
 languages:
 - cpp
 products: